laurenschmitz/epigenetic-SES-biomarker/README.md

-# epigenetic-SES-biomarker
-This repository contains analysis code for "Epigenetic Biomarkers of Socioeconomic Status are Associated with Age-Related Chronic Diseases and Mortality in Older Adults".
+# Analysis Code for "Epigenetic Biomarkers of Socioeconomic Status are Associated with Age-Related Chronic Diseases and Mortality in Older Adults"
+Authors:

+Date posted: April 30, 2024

+Please consult the README file for details on analysis files and computation workflow.